-Cell phones and pagers are permitted in the library but should be silenced (e.g., set to vibrate).
-Phone conversations should be kept brief and at an appropriate volume to avoid disturbing other library patrons.
+Cell phones are permitted in the library but should be silenced (e.g., set to vibrate).
+Phone conversations should be kept brief and at an appropriate volume so that it does not disturb other library patrons.
 Longer conversations should be taken outside of the library.
 Patrons who become disruptive may be asked to leave the library.